33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Visit the Dubrovnik Cathedral.

-Dubrovnik’s stunning Baroque cathedral is prettiest from the outside in my opinion–but it’s still worth a quick peek inside.
+In my opinion, Dubrovnik’s stunning Baroque cathedral is prettiest from the outside in… but it’s still worth a quick peek inside.

 READ NEXT